 We are innately "prophetic" because we move based on what we see in the spirit or the mind; and our present actions work in lockstep with our faith.

 In 2019, after launching the Conscious Conservative Movement using Twitter, I knew the vision entailed us making strides to reach more Black voters.
 I even knew we would bridge the racial gap between Conservatives and Black Culture.

-But I didn't know the kind of impact the Movement would have nationwide on people.
+But I didn't know the kind of impact the Movement would have nationwide.
 I certainly did not expect this vision to reach the heights of Washington D.C.

 As I shared more about this concept, especially with listeners on Sonnie's Corner, I received pushback, of course.

 "Maybe you shouldn't use the word 'domination' to explain this concept because it can be intimidating," some would say.

 And of course, I had to remind these folks about God's command to have dominion in every area.
 So, why wouldn't I express dominion in conservative politics?

 I told folks, "This is a Kingdom Movement.
 Therefore, it's only fitting we exercise Kingdom dominion in the earth."

 As such, "Dual Domination" marks what we are trying to implement on behalf of 40,000,000+ Blck Americans this next round.

 But let's take a step back for a moment and define this concept.